Board Of Directors

 Barbara Harding is a Partner at the law firm of Jones Day.
 Ms. Harding’s focus has been complex litigation, including mass tort/product liability, environmental civil and criminal liability, and advice regarding corporate governance and transactional issues.
 Previously, she was a partner at Kirkland & Ellis and served as the Deputy Director of the White House Security Review in 1995.

-Eileen Hershenov is Of Counsel with the media law firm of Miller Korzenik Sommers Rayman.
+Eileen Hershenov is General Counsel with Wikimedia.
 Previously, she spent ten years as Vice President, General Counsel for Consumer Reports, providing legal advice and representation on a wide range of issues, ranging from not-for-profit law compliance to managing litigation.Before joining Consumer Reports, Ms. Hershenov served as General Counsel for the Open Society (Soros) Foundations.
 Ms. Hershenov lectures frequently on media law, privacy and technology and not-for-profit law.

 David Hurtado Badiola